FedeAbella/sfdc-paged-callouts-demo/sfdx-project/README.md

 #### The Paging Aggregator
 This is an inner class that works the same as the instance variables in the `GetCandidatesBatch` do.
 It's entire purpose is to aggregate data as we move through different pages, keeping track of totals, database errors, and callout results.
 Since every new Queueable class in the chain is an entire new instance, instance variables as used in `GetCandidatesBatch` just won't cut it.
 However, passing around the same instance of the `PagingAggregator` allows links in the chain to pass information to those coming after them.
 I like to think of it as runners in a relay race, passing forward the baton.
 If that also works for you, awesome!

+If you're wondering whether writing some data on each callout and then passing all that around won't make this keep growing in size until the `PagingAggregator` itself might become an issue regarding heap size, you're not alone! (or, you've been paying attention on the earlier definition of the `Callout_Setting__mdt`).
+Sure, that can definitely become an issue if you've got too many pages, too many failed callout attempts, or are just writing too much information to the `PagingAggregator` on each transaction.
+So how do we avoid our solution becoming the same problem we're trying to solve?
+Well, that's were that field in the `Callout_Setting__mdt` custom metadata type comes in.
+We'll define a maximum size the `PagingAggregator` can grow to, as a percentage of total heap size.
+If we're about to pass a `PagingAggregator` larger than this into a new transaction, instead we'll write that information into a 'partial result' `Developer_Log__c`, and instantiate a new, empty `PagingAggregator` in its place.

 #### Attempting a Callout
 The class uses `CandidatesCallout` to attempt the callout and receive a list of Candidate data.
 This can either: